|

 Carl Farmer |

-Frequent, often isolated individuals or small groups, in shady places, especially stream gorges.
-A naturalised alien and more welcome than most, a symbol of our mild climate.
+A garden escape that can't survive severe frost.
+Quite frequent near the west coast, often isolated individuals or small groups in shady places such as stream gorges.
 Flower diameter c 18-28 mm.
 Leaves c 3-5 cm long.
 A deciduous shrub typically 1.5-2.5 m tall.
-Skye ID: Unmistakable in flower, and very distinctive the rest of the time, similar to garden Fuchsias, with young twigs purplish-red, leaves opposite, wavy-toothed.
+ID: Unmistakable in flower, and very distinctive the rest of the time, similar to garden Fuchsias, with young twigs purplish-red, leaves opposite, wavy-toothed.
 Other features: The highly visible red parts are the sepals, the petals are purple and shorter.
 There are 4 of each, plus 8 red long-protruding stamens with purple anthers. |

 ![]() Photo ©